This Is My Testimony...Jennifer Mason

-Now throughout our relationship I had a feeling that my ex was seeing other women.
+Now, throughout our relationship I had a feeling that my ex was seeing other women.
 I had a little proof, but was so high in love that was blinded.
 But all things come to light.
 Back then I called it intuition, but I now know it to be Holy Spirit who was leading and guiding me into truth.
-After months of going back and forth, him lying to me, catching him with other women, and the list goes on.
-I saw him out at a local strip club He would go there often so it was to no surprise he was there.
-He had always had huge problem with drinking and would drink until he vomited blood when we were together and of course on this night he was drunk.
-I was concerned back then,and would often voice my opinion on his alcohol intake.
+After months of going back and forth, him lying to me, catching him with other women, and the list goes on, I saw him out at a local strip club.
+He would go there often so it was to no surprise he was there.
+He always had huge problem with drinking and would drink until he vomited blood when we were together and of course on this night he was drunk.
+I was concerned back then, and would often voice my opinion on his alcohol intake.

-I did not drive this particular evening, and his uncle asked me to drive him home.
+I did not drive this particular evening and his uncle asked me to drive him home.
 My ex was already trying to come on to me and was getting on my nerves.
-He was grabbing me, expressing his love, trying to "work it out", buy me drinks his normal routine when saw me out.
+He was grabbing me, expressing his love, trying to "work it out", and buy me drinks; this was his normal routine.

 This was typical, but tonight I wasn’t having it.
 I was going home and said, “No, I'll just take you home,” is what he said.

 I made it to the hospital and had yet to tell someone what was happening.
-Luckily my mother, a nurse, had her number in a database.
+Luckily, my mother, a nurse, had her number in a database.
 Since my phone was shattered I had no way of reaching anyone.
-She and her now husband we very angry to say the least and wanted to come yoke him up.
+She and her now husband were very angry to say the least and wanted to come yoke him up.
 I declined and said no I’ll be fine.
 Instead of letting him get what he deserved, I decided not to physically retaliate.
-They ran test, gave me meds and I caught a cab home.
+They ran test, gave me meds, and I caught a cab home.
 Thankfully they didn’t find anything in my test to be scared of.
-I had bruises everywhere, swollen face and scratches but otherwise I was ok and most importantly alive.
-I VOWED right there this wasn’t happening again, and I would do everything in my power to make sure no young woman went without hearing this story.
+I had bruises everywhere, a swollen face and scratches, but otherwise I was okay and most importantly alive.
+I vowed right there that this wasn’t happening again, and I would do everything in my power to make sure no young woman goes without hearing this story.